Less Than Full Time Training

 Any rejected application which is then re-submitted will still be subject to the 16 week notice period which may then cause a delay to the intended start date for LTFT training.

-After the LTFT application has made it’s way through our local process and is eligible for approval a letter confirming the change will be sent to the doctor in training.
+After the LTFT application has made it’s way through our local process and is eligible for approval a letter confirming the change will be sent to the resident doctor.
 This will also act as their certificate of eligibility throughout their training at the approved change of percentage.